Product Type

 We conducted a broader than normal market analysis that encompassed music licensing sites, networking platforms, social media, service marketplaces, dating apps, music streaming services, and portfolio websites.
 User interviews revealed two primary user groups: Seekers (project leaders looking to hire) and Suppliers (freelancers looking for work/discovery) which were developed into personas to define their behaviours, pain points and needs.

 To accommodate and measure user preferences for the first iteration of the product, we opted to created a responsive web app.
-We expected Ligo would be utilized similarly to it's most comparable apps, which hovered just above 50% mobile, but wanted to test it's desktop utilization and collect user feedback on the overall mobile experience before building platform-specific native apps.
+We suspected that Ligo would have similar device usage as LinkedIn, which hovered just above 50% mobile.
+However, we wanted to test it's desktop utilization and collect user feedback on the overall mobile experience before building platform-specific native apps.

 There were many critical design strategy considerations to make.
 One was ensuring user profiles contained enough detail that other users could easily discover and trust them, while avoiding an excessive onboarding experience to minimize drop-off.
 Another piece that required careful planning was the search and filter parameters so that users would get meaningful results.
 We utilized the jaccard index across various audio features (eg. BPM, genre, instruments) to deliver relevant results ranked by match percentage.
 Filter searches allow users to set custom criteria with options for "all" or "any" matches.